nikorose87/RegressionMechDesign/README.md

 [<a id="cit-Iooss2015" href="#call-Iooss2015">Iooss2015</a>] Iooss Bertrand and Lema{\^{i}}tre Paul, ``_Uncertainty Management in Simulation-Optimization of Complex Systems_'', Operations Research/ Computer Science Interfaces Series, vol. 59, number , pp. 101--122,  2015.  [online](http://www.researchgate.net/publication/261512645_A_review_on_global_sensitivity_analysis_methods)

 [<a id="cit-Hansen2016" href="#call-Hansen2016">Hansen2016</a>] Hansen Andrew and Starker Felix, ``_Prosthetic Foot Principles and Their Influence on Gait_'', Handbook of Human Motion, vol. , number , pp. 1--15,  2016.

+[<a id="cit-Helton2003" href="#call-Helton2003">Helton2003</a>] Helton J. C. and Davis F. J., ``_Latin hypercube sampling and the propagation of uncertainty in analyses of complex systems_'', Reliability Engineering and System Safety, vol. 81, number 1, pp. 23--69,  2003.